datkk06/OpenStack-Tutorial/Content/working-neutron.md

 gre-c0a80126
 patch-int
 ```

+Create tenant and external networks as usual and start a new VM in order to check things happen as expected.

 ###Configure VLANs for Tenant networks
 In this section we are going to use a VLAN L2 switch to implement the Tenant networks.
 The switch must support the VLAN trunking in order to get working.